Audit Readiness & Cost Report 2026

 Reducing audit costs requires both process improvements and strategic decisions about audit scope and approach:

-Invest in Audit Technology: Audit management platforms, document management systems, and data analytics tools can significantly reduce the manual effort required for audit.
+Audit management platforms, document management systems, and data analytics tools can significantly reduce the manual effort required for audit.
 The investment typically pays back within 1-2 audit cycles.

+The worst time to prepare audit documentation is during audit season.
+Organizations that maintain current workpapers, organize supporting documents promptly, and update accounting policies regularly dramatically reduce audit preparation burden.
 Select the Right Auditor: Audit fees vary significantly between firms.
 While expertise and quality matter, competitive bidding every 3-5 years can identify cost savings.
 Smaller regional firms may offer lower rates than national firms for equivalent quality.

 Company Size Considerations for Audit Management